 Richard Butler lived through the complicated and bloody sequence of events that dominated Ireland after the 1641 rebellion which began in Ulster.
 Richard joined the Catholic Confederation (the Confederation of Kilkenny) and thereby split from his brother, the duke of Ormond, who was the commander of the king’s forces in Ireland.
 The political situation was further complicated by the outbreak of the English Civil Wars which were followed by the arrival of a parliamentary army under Oliver Cromwell.
 The Butlers allied against Cromwell, but the victory of the latter drove them into exile on the Continent.
 Richard returned to Ireland with the restoration of the monarchy in 1660.
 Charles II made special provisions for him as a reward for his service to the crown and as a mark of favour to Ormond.

 Richard Butler married Lady Frances Touchet (1617-88), a daughter of the infamous Mervyn, the 2nd Earl of Castlehaven, who had been executed for rape and sodomy in 1631 after one of the most sensational English trials of the century.
 Lady Frances’ brother, James, became the 3rd Earl of Castlehaven and fought alongside Butler during the Confederate Wars.
 Castlehaven wrote part of his memoirs in Kilcash and he died there in 1684.
 Richard and Frances Butler’s eldest son, Colonel Walter Butler (d.1700) was established at nearby Garryrickin in Co.
 Kilkenny.
 He married Lady Mary Plunket, a daughter of the 2nd Earl of Fingall.
 Walter Butler of Garryrickin’s eldest son, Thomas, inherited Kilcash.

 Colonel Thomas Butler

 In his youth Thomas Butler (d.1738) served a soldier on the Continent fighting against the Ottomans and he was at the Siege of Buda (1686).
-Butler was an infantry colonel in the army of James II and fought in the War of the Two Kings (also called the Williamite War) against William III during which he led a force of more than four hundred soldiers.
+Butler was an infantry colonel in the army of James II and fought in the War of the Two Kings (also called the Williamite War) against William III during which he led a regiment of more than four hundred soldiers.
 He was made prisoner after the defeat of the Stuart forces at the Battle of Aughrim (1691).
 He did comparatively well as many of his fellow officers (several of whom were related to him) died.